-Electronic ambient music is a funny animal when you think about it.
+Electronic ambient music is a funny thing when you think about it.
 How is it possible to create compelling music with no conventional instruments, no words, and no beat?
 But, Austin Cairns, aka r beny, is one of those rare sonic alchemists who does just that weaving rich aural tapestries and exploring the labyrinths of memory using modular & hardware synthesizers and tape machines.
 Using His 2016 debut full blossom of the evening deservedly caught the ear of many discerning followers of the ambient scene with its broad spectrum of beautifully crafted sounds and varying moods.
 Then, after a period of personal difficulty and transformation he created what surely must be considered one of the best albums of its kind last year, cascade symmetry.
 Far from exhibiting a sophomore slump, Cairns found the soul of his machines and delivered a quiet stunner with a palpable melancholy and potent emotional undertow that was little short of astonishing.
 Now, following his most recent release, the delicate and peaceful saudade on Belgian tape label Dauw, Cairns talks with us about how he got started, his creative process, his gear, and what’s on the horizon.

 First of all, you and your music are somewhat new to readers of ST, so perhaps you can tell us a little about yourself and how you came to be on your current artistic journey?
 I am particularly interested in what drew you toward modular & hardware synths as the primary engines of your creations.